bilguun-zorigt/React-GraphQL-JWT-Authentication-Example/README.md

 React GraphQL JWT Authentication and silent Token Refresh setup This repository is to help people new to react with setting up their authentication system.

+** in this example I'm using separate graphql-end only because I didn't want to send refresh token cookie with each request, by setting the path property of cookie.

 # Safety points to consider